 “Parenting Without God is not just about the absence of religion—it’s about the glorious space that opens up for secular parents and their lucky kids once the clutter and smoke of religion is gone.
 Dan Arel’s voice is clear, smart, and a welcome addition to the growing chorus of parents taking the hands of their children and running at full speed into the real world.”

-—Dale McGowan, editor of Parenting Beyond Belief and Raising Freethinkers
+—Dale McGowan, author and editor of Parenting Beyond Belief and Raising Freethinkers

 One of the very few parenting books written specifically for the 1 in 5 Americans who lack a belief in God